alwa97/codeforces-1000/README.md

-# Shortest problems on Codeforces (Updated 2021-06-25)
+# Shortest problems on Codeforces

+(Updated on 2021-06-25)

 List of Codeforces problems with a short problem statement of 1000 characters or less.
 Sorted for each rating level.